 SCDOT reserves the right to accept or reject non-confidential questions received after the milestone deadline.
 SCDOT will review all questions and/or requests for clarification and, in its sole discretion, may incorporate them in the Final RFP.
 SCDOT will endeavor to provide oral answers during the Open-Forum Meeting to the questions received.
-SCDOT's oral answers to Proposers' questions are for general information only, are non-binding, do not constitute legal or other advice, and do not amend or form part of the Final RFP.
+SCDOT's oral answers to Proposers' questions are for general information only, are nonbinding, do not constitute legal or other advice, and do not amend or form part of the Final RFP, and SCDOT is under no obligation to address responses in revisions to the Final RFP documents.